Mary Francis Hill Coley: Midwife Activist

 Miss Mary, Never Forgotten

 In the light of these sobering studies, Miss Mary’s story is particularly inspiring.
 Though she died in 1966 in Albany, her legacy lives on.
 In 2002, the Library of Congress selected the All My Babies documentary for the National Film Registry.
-It was noted as a “culturally, historically and artistically significant work.”
+The midwife movie represents a “culturally, historically and artistically significant work.”

-In 2005, Miss Mary was featured in the “Reclaiming Midwives: Pillars of Community Support” exhibit at the Anacostia Smithsonian Museum for African American History and Culture.
+In 2005, the Anacostia Smithsonian Museum for African American History and Culture featured Miss Mary in the “Reclaiming Midwives: Pillars of Community Support” exhibit.
 And in 2011, Miss Mary was inducted into the Georgia Women of Achievement Hall of Fame.

 Bonus.
-Want to learn about other trailblazing black women?
+Want to learn about other trailblazing black women this Black History Month?
 Check out this Mindful article on Shirley Chisholm.

-Main photo credit: Screenshot from All My Babies documentaryTags: black history month, Mary Francis Hill Coley, midwife, mindful hero, mindful living
+Main photo credit: Screenshot from All My Babies documentaryTags: black history month, Mary Francis Hill Coley, midwife, mindful hero, mindfulness